jborgers/PMD-jPinpoint-rules/docs/JavaCodePerformance.md

 #### IA09
 **Observation: parallelStream which uses the ForkJoinPool::commonPool is used for blocking (I/O, remote) calls.**
 **Problem:** The common pool is meant for processing of in-memory data.
-The number of threads in the common pool is equal to the number of CPU's, which is suitable to keep all CPU's busy with in-memory processing.
+The number of threads in the common pool is equal to the number of CPU's - 1, which is suitable to keep all CPU's busy with in-memory processing.
 For I/O or other blocking calls, however, this number is typically not suitable because relatively much time is spent waiting for the response and not in CPU.
 This likely exhausts the common pool for some time thereby blocking all other use of the common pool.